ARE ALL THOSE COURSES STARTING TO LOOK AND SOUND THE SAME???

-- They claim they're "accredited*" and maybe they are, but how much was that masked accreditor paid?
-And what did they actually do?
+- They claim they're "accredited" and maybe they are, but who is that accreditor, how much were they paid, and what did they actually do?

 Instead of supporting a large faceless company (or a fake look-alike) you could help support a small mom and pop shop.

-Despite all those claims is the point of a course just to get a job?
+And despite all those TEFL course claims is the point of a course just to get a job?

 Take this course (TEKA) because you want to have a better experience teaching English to children.